Taliban break off talks with Afghan government on prisoner exchange

 In exchange, the Taliban were expected to free 20 members of the Afghan security forces.
 Ultimately both sides would aim to release the 6,000 prisoners they are holding.

-Despite the coronavirus pandemic, Pompeo last month travelled to Kabul and the Qatari capital of Doha in a bid to nudge the prisoner process forward.

-Afghan government officials have said the Taliban were demanding the release of senior commanders involved in some of the most violent attacks in recent years.
+“I’m confident in the days ahead we’ll have things that look like steps backward, but I’m also hopeful that all the parties are sincere and wanting what’s good for the Afghan people,” he said.

-Reporting by Abdul Qadir Sediqi in Kabul; Writing by Rupam Jain; Editing by Robert Birsel
+Reporting by Abdul Qadir Sediqi in Kabul and Jonathan Landay and Humeyra Pamuk in Washington; Writing by Rupam Jain and Jonathan Landay; Editing by Robert Birsel and Tom Brown